2called-chaos/mcl/Readme.md

 # MCL - Minecraft Listener

-MCL is a ruby script which acts as a process wrapper for your vanilla minecraft server.
-It is limited to what the Minecraft server console outputs and accepts in form of commands.
+MCL is a ruby script which acts as a **wrapper** for your vanilla Minecraft server.
 It's original use was to autoupdate snapshot servers but it now offers a lot more features which are mostly controlled via chat commands.
 You can compare MCL to an IRC bot or something.

 It should be somewhat easy to write custom commands but there are some gotchas to it.
-If you can't figure it out from the shipped handlers just ask your question as an issue.
+If you can't figure it out from the shipped handlers just ask your question in the issues.